 POST SCRIPTUM, September 2020

 Instead od securing extensive social rights and a good life for all, today's political government sustains a situation of socio-political and economic precarity, more a product of individualized and competitive subjectivity than of a productive workforce.
 Therefore today human ethicality must be a socio-political, and not individual or merely biological action.
 Something which may be done individually, but always forms part of collective endeavours and stands in difference to that whose sole goal is to take care of itself.
 This kind of action implies the act of care towards others, which is different from notions of the altruistic (feel good) care or sacrifice and the utilitarian attention (I take care of Earth because it 'serves me').
 Instead, it is built on a specific conception of relations based on a life with, and not a life on or life for.
 What is at stake here are not new moral norms, but rather practices that intervene within a certain ethos and in that way influence the ways of sustaining life.
 These practices lead to the subversive practice of constituent immunization within the social community, which establishes a new order by constituting also those who are a 'threat'.
 Those who are socially, politically, biologically, economically or otherwise discriminated as different and abnormal, and rejected as the 'toxic' Other.
 Those who are therefore either pushed into the dangerous 'outside' or otherwise carefully tamed into a limited 'inside' in order to increase the security, strength and health of the political and social majority community and to neutralize conflict and resistance.
 On the other side of biopolitical immunization, the practice of constituent immunization goes away from the definition of the political community as the unification and/or sharing of common interests, and tends towards a community connected by an absence of equal obligations of agency, duty and care.
 Relationships that are asymmetrical in the matter of reciprocity of the act of care, are not necessarily less ethical.
 For example, when we take care of worms in the soil we are maitaining, we have a commitment to them, although the worms don't have the power to show the same kind of commitment to us.
 In return they take care of the waste, although they do not commit to it intentionally.
 These new kinds of community and selfgovernmentality, although still uncertain, direct us to reconsider notions of philosophy, politics, art and community.
 Care is everything that we do that is done in order to sustain for the sustainability and repair our world repairing of the 'world' so that we can live we can all live in it in the best way possible.
 This world includes our bodies, ourselves and our surroundings all that we strive at in order for it to mesh into the complex web that sustains our life.
 Covid-19 caused an autoimmune inflammatory process in my body that has been activating symptoms for the last six months as if it were still present in my lungs, although it is not.
 These new molecular microflows direct my body, illuminating the notion that the non-human is deeply set into all layers of the human – not only biologically and socially, but also in the very structure of thought and logic.
-Precisely as I was engaging with this flow of thought, lying on the table during a bronchoscopy in the fifteenth week at the Clinic, before the probe protruded my lungs to record all the microflows, the nurse whispered into my ear:
+Precisely as I was engaging with this flow of thought, lying on the table during a bronchoscopy in the fifteenth (and the last) week at the Clinic, before the probe protruded my lungs to record all the microflows, the nurse whispered into my ear:

 Listen, when we start, you will feel like choking.